 In my contemplation of how I have reached this point in my career as a writer, design consultant, and speaker, I focused much of my attention on one event…

 In 2017, I was asked to read my work at a meeting of the local chapter of the National Writers Union [NWU].
 However, I wanted to offer attendees ideas that might prove useful in their own work.
 What would be the theme of my presentation?
 I began by examining both completed and planned projects.

 I soon recognized a pattern of recycling in much of my writing.
 This reached beyond what was embodied in the anthology, Under Sonoran Skies, Prose and Poetry from the High Desert.
-For this project, I joined fellow authors Bill Black, Susan Cosby-Patton, Kay Lesh, Patricia Noble, and the late Larry Sakin, in offering pieces spanning several decades.
+For this project, I joined fellow authors Bill Black, Susan Cosby-Patton, Kay Lesh, the late Patricia Noble, and the late Larry Sakin, in offering pieces spanning several decades.
 Aside from serving as art director and indexer, my contributions included a series of historical articles on Tucson, Arizona, an essay of advice to entrepreneurs, and one poem.
 The only thing that was wholly fresh, was the poem.

 As I considered the Natalie Seachrist series, I saw the weaving of elements from the lives of people I have known, my own life experiences, pan-Pacific history, and the multiculturalism of Hawai`i.
 It may seem as though I’m speaking like an author with a dozen published books, so I should mention that the third book, Murders of Conveyance, is finished, and Yen for Murder is nearing completion.
 Unfortunately, the publishing business almost always lags behind an author’s actual output…

 Looking through articles I wrote for clients and non-profit organizations, I again found a fusion of aspects of fact and fiction.
 Even the ads and commercials I have helped shape blended components from today and yesterday, as I sought to merge where we find ourselves today with our journey to arrive here.